vuejs/apollo/README.md

 }
 ```

+*Note that you can pass an array of subscriptions to `subscribeToMore` to subscribe to multiple subcribtions on this query.*

 #### Alternate usage

 You can access the queries you defined in the `apollo` option with `this.$apollo.queries.<name>`, so it would look like this: